mitchness/DoorDilemma/README.md

                 WOMAN
          Well now I'm going to need physical therapy...

-         Thanks to your little algorithm.
+         Thanks to your little rule or guidline or whatever you are calling it..

+                LARRY
+         Calculation.

 ## SCENE 6 – INT.
 AGENT’S HOUSE – NIGHT
 LARRY tells the story to his AGENT (JEFF).